minetest-go/mapcleaner/readme.md

 * One layer safety-range around protected chunks
 * `areas` mod integration
 * Can be paused (state and config is maintained in `mapcleaner.json`)
+* Export area-protected chunks to a new `map.sqlite`

 # Installing / Running